(1) Any law submitted to the people by referendum petition that is rejected by the voters at any election is repealed as of the date of the election.

 • Local clerk: means the county clerk, city recorder, or town clerk in whose jurisdiction a local initiative or referendum petition is circulated.
 See Utah Code 20A-7-101

-• Local legislative body: means the legislative body of a county, city, town, or metro township.
+• Local legislative body: means the legislative body of a county, city, or town.
 See Utah Code 20A-7-101

 • Process: means a writ or summons issued in the course of a judicial proceeding.
 See Utah Code 68-3-12.5